 Here are some critical thinking examples in different job positions.

 As team leaders, managers are role models for their direct reports.
 How managers analyze problems influences how their team members will handle issues going forward.
 Managers that use critical thinking processes foster teams that are intentional about assessing problems and devising solutions.

 A business analyst’s job is to evaluate data and make informed decisions regarding a company’s performance.
-Careful critical thinking can uncover innovative solutions to address issues that come up and to boost business growth in the future.
+Careful critical thinking can uncover innovative solutions to address issues that come up and boost business growth in the future.

 Workers in the human resources department are responsible for hiring new talent, determining which employees get pay raises, and deciding appropriate consequences for workers who have violated company policy.
-Each of those situations requires deliberate critical thinking on the part of human resources specialists, who make decisions that can impact a colleague’s career.
+Each of those situations requires deliberate critical thinking on the part of human resources specialists that make decisions that can impact a colleague’s career.